apsharma07/internship/README.md

   - Qualification: Only `B.Tech`
   - Job Posting Date: Between `01/01/2023` and `06/01/2023`
 - **Time Constraint**: Visible only between `3 PM IST to 5 PM IST`
+- **Note**: This task does not generate any output from the given dataset and conditions.

 ### Task 3: Preference vs Work Type (Internships)
 - **Chart**: Scatter Plot